JasonChuang0323/Taxy/README.md

 curl http://127.0.0.1:5000/

-#Dependencies
+Dependencies

 Ensure you have the required dependencies installed.
-If you're using requirements.txt, you can install them with:
+If you are using requirements.txt, you can install them with:

 pip install -r requirements.txt